-This treatment is reserved for people who aren't able to get control of their symptoms with medications.
+This treatment is reserved for people whose symptoms aren't controlled with medications.

-Although deep brain stimulation is minimally invasive and considered safe, any type of surgery has the risk of complications.
+Although deep brain stimulation is generally considered to be low risk, any type of surgery has the risk of complications.
 Also, the brain stimulation itself can cause side effects.

-Deep brain stimulation involves creating small holes in the skull to implant the electrodes, and surgery to implant the device that contains the batteries under the skin in the chest.
+Deep brain stimulation involves creating small holes in the skull to implant the electrodes into the brain tissue as well as performing surgery to implant the device that contains the batteries under the skin in the chest.
 Complications of surgery may include: